orelrahum/Binary-Tree/README.md

 # Binary-Tree
-An implementation of the binary search tree in C++..
+An implementation of the binary search tree in C++.

 **Purpose:** In this repository we create a class named *Tree* that represents a binary search tree where numbers are added to the tree in ascending order.